as-ideas/add-to-homescreen-react/README.md

 There is another configuration key named `showClasses` that can be used to define CSS classes that are added dynamically to the prompt dialog wrapper (the container) whenever it is shown.
 This can be done globally (see section [Configuration for the Add-to-home-screen module](#configuration-for-the-add-to-home-screen-module)) or per supported browser or platform (see section [Browser specific prompt dialog configuration](#browser-specific-prompt-dialog-configuration)).

+## Example
+You can find an example under `examples/basic-integration`.

+To run it locally run `npm run start:basic-integration`.
+It ist then available under [http://localhost:8081](http://localhost:8081).

+To build it run `npm run build:example-basic-integration`.

 ## Licence